 - a blood culture

 - liver function tests

 Severe muscle spasms can lead to a breakdown of muscle tissue.
 The breakdown of this tissue can lead to severe kidney damage.
 The hospital may need to use medications that temporarily paralyze your muscles to prevent further damage.
-A breathing tube and respirator will be used to help you breathe.
+A breathing tube and respirator will help you breathe.

-Serotonin syndrome cannot always be prevented.
-Make sure your doctor knows which medications you are taking.
-People taking a combination of medications known to increase serotonin levels should be closely monitored, especially right after the medication is started or right after the dose is increased.
+You can’t always prevent serotonin syndrome.
+Make sure your doctor knows what medications you’re taking.
+Your doctor should closely monitor you if you’re taking a combination of medications known to increase serotonin levels.
+This is especially important right after you start a new medication or right after you increase your dosage.

-The FDA requires the use of warning labels on products to warn patients of the risk of serotonin syndrome.
+The FDA requires warning labels on products to warn patients of the risk of serotonin syndrome.